PhotonicsTUL/PLaSK/doc/tutorial2.rst

                 "Threshold material gain is {:.0f}/cm with resonant wavelength {:.2f}nm" .format(threshold_gain, mode_wavelength))

+.. rubric:: Example files

+You can download the complete files from this tutorial: :download:`tutorial2.xpl <tutorial2.xpl>`, :download:`tutorial2.py <tutorial2.py>`.

 .. rubric:: Footnotes
 .. [#module-sys] In Python modules are some external libraries that extend its functionality.
 The ``sys`` module give access to many system function and objects.
 .. [#hyphens-in-py] Both these forms can be used simultaneously.
 However, with the attribute access you must replace any hyphens in the name (``-``) with the underscore (``_``).
 So ``GEO["the-geometry"]`` is equivalent to ``GEO.the_geometry``.